About NSPRA

 For the first three award years (2024, 2025 and 2026), chapters may submit a past winner to allow the alignment of the chapter and national award cycle and criteria.
 By 2027, chapters should submit their current awardee.

-Each candidate of the National School Communicator of the Year Award will be judged on the following criteria:
+Each candidate of the National School Communicator of the Year Award will be evaluated on the following four judging areas:

 Questions?
 Contact NSPRA Executive Director Barbara M. Hunter, APR, at bhunter@nspra.org.